This article was first published in Cronic Magazine in March of 2019.

 Sheriff’s departments and municipal police departments across Colorado have corporately focused on busting caregivers and home grows across the state.
 Even those acquitted, have found court cost, legal fees, loss of property and monetary funds to be devasting.
 Many of those who were with us during the early years have given up and left…broke and discouraged.

 It’s quite obvious that Colorado, like most states with a Cannabis program, is phasing out their medical program in favor of a retail, recreational industry.
 The industry, and lawmakers have spoken and turned a deaf ear to the poor and the sick.
 Sure, they were a part of the equation, but their worth has fallen considerably among the “bean counters”.
-What is in their crosshairs today is an industry divided between the pharmaceutical industry and the recreational Cannabis industry, but still beyond the reach of the personal consumer and patient.
+What is in their crosshairs today is an industry divided between the pharmaceutical and recreational Cannabis industry, but still safely at arm’s reach of the personal consumer.

 With science and anecdotal evidence so easily within our reach, it’s hard to excuse our lawmakers for their apparent misguided priorities.